 The introduction is a map of the essay, so use drafting it as a way of thinking about what you're going to do but, when you've finished the essay, check the introduction-map is still accurate.
 It should probably include:

-- a succinct description of the route you're taking through the topic
+- a succinct description of the route you're taking through the topic: the spine, in other words

 - any definitions of terms or concepts that a grumpy tutor might contest; a sensible "working definition" is fine